-Q: I’ve learned from personal experience that talking it out is key and I often say: Reaching out is IN.
-Suffering in Silence is OUT!
+Q: I’ve learned from personal experience that talking it out is key and not personalizing your child’s action, reactions and moods.
 What are your tips for hormone happiness in the household?

 A: I think learning about this combination and working together to avoid the problems it causes can greatly reduce unneeded tension in a household.
 Keep in mind these tips:

 - Simply being aware of the fact that many of our emotional ups and downs are hormonally based will take a lot of the shame and guilt off of fights and blow-ups.